binhonglee/TicketingSystem/README.md

 An overall system that records information about each vehicles and users.

-For detailed API documentations, please visit https://binhonglee.github.io/TicketingSystem/docs/.
+For detailed code documentations, please visit [https://binhonglee.github.io/TicketingSystem/docs/](https://binhonglee.github.io/TicketingSystem/docs/).

+##### Disclaimer:

+This program is still in progress and is currently in a **NOT WORKING** condition.
+This is due to the fact that ant does not support taking in inputs in command line thus a GUI implementation is needed for this program to function as intended.

 ## Setting up and running it